A Heuristic Framework for Next-Generation Models of Geostrophic Convective Turbulence: Rotating convection regimes, scalings, and transitions

-In summary, a wealth of different heat transfer scalings exist for nonrotating heat transfer.
+In summary, a wealth of heat transfer scaling predictions exist for nonrotating and rotating convection.
 The relevance of each scaling to asymptotic settings, as well as their applicability to geophysical systems, remain open questions.